EgonSaks/cinema-ticket-booking-system/README.md

 - **Movie Selection**: Browse through a wide selection of available movies.
 - **Movie Search**: Easily find movies by name using the search feature.
 - **Genre Filtering**: Filter movies based on genres for a more tailored browsing experience.
+- **Seat recommendation**: Recommended for optimal sound quality and viewing experience.
 - **Seat Selection**: Choose your desired seats for the selected movie.
 - **Booking Management**: Efficiently book seats and store booking information in the database.
 - **Dynamic Seat Updates**: Real-time updates of seat availability based on new bookings.